Maharashtra: BJP leaders to meet governor today, Sena chief calls for a meeting with MLAs

 A delegation of Bharatiya Janata Party leaders, including Maharashtra unit chief Chandrakant Patil and state Finance Minister Sudhir Mungantiwar, is likely to meet Governor Bhagat Singh Koshyari on Thursday, the Hindustan Times reported.
 The deadline for the government formation in the state, which has been delayed so far as the BJP and Shiv Sena are locked in a power-sharing dispute, is Saturday, when the term of the 13th Assembly will end.

-“In the polls, the mandate was for BJP, Sena, Republican Party of India and other smaller parties,” said Mungantiwar, following a meeting with party leaders and Chief Minister Devendra Fadnavis at his residence in south Mumbai.
+“In the polls, the mandate was for BJP, Sena, Republican Party of India and other smaller parties,” said Mungantiwar, following a meeting with party leaders and Chief Minister Devendra Fadnavis at his residence in south Mumbai, according to the Hindustan Times.
 “We want to respect this mandate and all our future steps will be to ensure a saffron alliance government is formed.
 We will meet the governor tomorrow [Thursday] to apprise him of our plans to form the new government in the state.”

 In the Assembly elections last month, the BJP won only 105 seats, compared to 122 in 2014.
 The saffron party and the Shiv Sena’s combined tally in the 288-seat Maharashtra Assembly stands at 161.